13.5 12 Configure A Vpn Server

 • OpenVPN: A highly secure and widely used open-source VPN protocol.
 It supports a wide range of encryption algorithms and offers excellent flexibility and customization options.
 OpenVPN is generally considered one of the most secure protocols available.

 • WireGuard: A modern VPN protocol known for its speed and efficiency.
-It uses state-of-the-art cryptography and is designed to be lightweight and easy to deploy.
+It uses leading cryptography and is designed to be lightweight and easy to deploy.
 WireGuard is becoming increasingly popular due to its performance benefits.

 • IPSec/L2TP: A combination of two protocols that provides a secure VPN connection.
 IPSec handles the encryption, while L2TP creates the VPN tunnel.
 While it's relatively easy to set up, it's generally considered less secure than OpenVPN or WireGuard.